Keijo (manga): Characters

 An Elite Class Rank 4.
 She comes from a family of players and is naturally gifted for sports.
-Before Nozomi convinced her otherwise, she saw keijo as nothing more than work.
+Before meeting Nozomi, Kotone saw keijo as nothing more than work.
 She attacks while her back is turned and uses the vibrations on the Land to detect and predict her opponents' movements without looking.
 Her buttocks release an aura in the form of a dog and appear to hone in on her target.
-She listens to boys' love stories on a headset and fantasizes about them, sometimes during keijo matches.
+She listens to boys' love stories on a headset and fantasizes about them, sometimes during the match.
 Her fighting style is "Infighter".
 She has short blue hair and eyes.

 Media

 Manga

 Written and illustrated by Daichi Sorayomi, Keijo!!!!!!!! was serialized in Shogakukan's shōnen manga magazine Weekly Shōnen Sunday from July 24, 2013, to April 26, 2017.
 Shogakukan collected the chapters in eighteen tankōbon volumes, released from November 18, 2013, to July 18, 2017.